 As you prepare for food, football, and fun this Thanksgiving, please don’t forget to share your gratitude with those around you.
 You'll be thankful you did.

-In gratitude for YOU, we've created a full year of blog topics for 2018 to better connect with your patients.
+In gratitude for YOU, we've created a full year of blog topics to better connect with your patients.
 You could also use these topics for newsletters and emails.
 Thank YOU for all you do to help those around you!